 Three experts explain why many women choose lumpectomy breast forms.

-Is a breast prosthesis only for women who have had a mastectomy?
-No.
+If you thought that a breast prosthesis was only for women who had a mastectomy - think again!

 In fact, women who have uneven breasts after a lumpectomy, also known as breast-conserving surgery (BCS), are entitled to a lumpectomy prosthesis (also known as a breast shaper) to balance different size breasts.

-The same sometimes applies to women who have uneven breast due to natural causes and struggle with asymmetry.
+The same sometimes applies to women who have uneven breasts due to natural causes and struggle with asymmetry.

-Solutions for uneven breast after lumpectomy, radiation & reconstruction
+Solutions for uneven breasts after lumpectomy, radiotherapy & reconstruction

 Some women know to seek advice on this but do all women actually know that they are entitled to a breast shaper?
 What particular breast symmetry challenges do they face?